aayushgzip/Matrix/README.md

 # Matrix
-This repo contains a matrix calculator
+This repo contains a matrix transposer